Finitary coding and Gaussian concentration for random fields: Open problems

 \subsection{Coding volume with infinite first moment}

-We have seen an example in which any finitary coding necessarily has a coding volume with infinite first moment, and for which not only Gaussian concentration fails, but even a moment concentration bound of order $2$ is impossible, namely the Ising model in dimension $d \geq 2$ at the critical temperature.
+We have seen examples in which any finitary coding necessarily has a coding volume with infinite first moment, and for which not only Gaussian concentration fails, but even a moment concentration bound of order $2$ is impossible.
+A prominent example is the Ising model in dimension $d \geq 2$ at the critical temperature.

-Gaussian concentration is a particularly strong form of concentration, and its complete failure for the Ising model at the critical temperature highlights the need to consider weaker notions.
-It is therefore natural to ask, in a more general setting, whether some form of concentration may still persist, such as suitable control of moments up to a critical order, or even control of all moments with constants whose growth as a function of the moment order is too fast to yield exponential moment bounds and hence Gaussian concentration.
+Gaussian concentration is a particularly strong form of concentration, and its complete failure in such examples highlights the need to consider weaker notions.
+It is therefore natural to ask whether some form of concentration may still persist when the coding volume has heavy tails.
+For instance, one may ask whether moments can still be controlled up to a certain order, or whether all moments can be bounded with constants growing sufficiently fast to preclude exponential moment bounds.

-Examples illustrating such intermediate behaviors can be found, for instance, in \cite{redig2009concentration} and in \cite{chazottes/collet/kulske/redig/2007} for the Ising model in dimension $d \geq 2$ at sufficiently low temperature, where concentration is of stretched exponential type.
+Examples exhibiting intermediate behavior are known.
+In particular, for the Ising model in dimension $d \geq 2$ at sufficiently low temperature, one obtains stretched-exponential concentration bounds \cite{redig2009concentration,chazottes/collet/kulske/redig/2007}.
+This suggests that the strength of concentration should be closely related to the tail behavior of the coding volume.